synbol/Awesome-Parameter-Efficient-Transfer-Learning/README.md

 :fire: In this repository, we have systematically examined over 100 papers.
 Our survey can be obtained at [[Link]()].

-:fire: The repository is actively maintained.
+:fire: This repository is actively maintained.
 Pull requests or direct messages are welcome.

 :fire: **Visual PEFT Library/Benchmark is coming soon.**